 There are a million things to worry about when raising children.
-Often times teaching our kids about money doesn’t rise to the top of the list.
-If your kids are anything like mine, they care about video games, dolls, sports, and a million other things.
-As a personal finance blogger I’d love to say that I have this financial literacy thing figured out with my young kids.
-That would also be a huge lie.
-Sometimes we have to turn to others for advice.
-Such as in this article where seven experts share their best money advice for kids.
+Often, teaching our kids about money doesn’t rise to the top of the list.
+If your kids are anything like mine, they care about video games, dolls, sports, and many other things.

-This seems to be the push and pull when it comes to raising money smart kids.
-As parents we want to provide our kids with the best life.
+There is a push and pull when raising money-smart kids.
+As parents, we want to provide our kids with the best life.
 Sometimes that means giving them the toy we always wanted as a kid but could never afford.
-It feels really good when your kid is happy.
+It feels terrific when your kid is happy.

 The hard part is thinking through the downstream impacts of giving them everything they want.
-If everything is handed to them, how will they ever learn to appreciate hard work?
-How will they learn to appreciate how ridiculously lucky we are to live in the United States of America, one of the richest countries in the world?
+Handing everything to them will make it challenging to appreciate hard work.
+How will they learn to appreciate how fortunate we are to live in the United States of America, one of the wealthiest countries in the world?
 How do we teach them there is more to life than material things?

-I’m not sure I have found the right answers to any of these questions.
+I’m not sure I have found the correct answers to these questions.
 Or at least I am still trying to figure them out.
-That’s why I turned to money experts on Twitter to share their best advice for kids.
-The responses were excellent and I took a few notes as a parent.
-Read on for money advice for kids from seven personal finance experts.
+I turned to money experts on Twitter to share their best advice for kids.
+The responses were excellent, and I took a few notes as a parent.
+So read on for money advice for kids from seven personal finance experts.

 7 Experts Share Their Best Money Advice for Kids